Key Roles in an Online or Hybrid Event Part 1

 At a minimum you will need a producer – they are the person or people that manage all the technical components and content of your event.
 At LearningTimes our producers take on an event management or project management role leading up to the event ensuring that content deliverables are being met and avoiding a content crush 48 hours before your event.
 On the day(s) of your event producers are often logged into your online meeting room earlier than everyone else, testing audio and video prior to the start, have often uploaded presentation materials in advance of the session and ensure the online room layout is correct (should attendees be able to turn on their mic at any time? and other similar things related to the online room configuration).
 A producer is often the person that is showing additional media, setting up and moving attendees in and out of breakout rooms, and screen sharing other content pertinent to the session.
 A producer (can be more than one person depending on the complexity of the event) is really there to ensure that the presenter can focus on the content and the audience, making the technology somewhat invisible.

-In-Event Technical Support is just that.
+In-event technical support is just that.
 This role helps with any technical issues audience members may be having during the event.
 At minimum technical support should be a different person than the producer as the event is getting started as they often have a lot on their plate just prior to the event and as it is starting.
 How many you need for both of these roles and can one person do both typically depends on the size of the event, the complexity of the event, and the experience of your technical team.

 A host and a moderator are often synonymous.
 This role is typically opening the session and welcoming everyone.
 They often are doing the introductions of the speakers and giving everyone a sense of how the session will unfold, how questions will be answered, what to do if you need technical support etc. The host might be the person moderating the question and answer section of the session or might moderate a panel discussion amongst a few speakers.
 In this capacity it may be important that the moderator be familiar with the topic at hand.
 Can a host or moderator facilitate a panel or Q&A without being a subject matter expert?
 Yes, they can provided that they are provided with relevant background information and typically their prep time is part of the event costs.